Meir Ariel: Memorialization

 Gravestone over Meir Ariel's tomb, in Mishmarot cemetery.

 Since Meir Ariel's death, his family, especially his wife Tirtza, has been carrying out activities to commemorate him and preserve his musical legacy.

 One of the main initiatives in the attempt to commemorate him is the production of tribute concerts featuring his songs to mark the anniversary of his death and its vicinity.
 The first event of this kind, called "Facing the Sea", took place in July 2000, marking the first anniversary of his death, at the Caesarea Theater.
 The initiative of performances in memory of Ariel continues since then, and three of the performances have been released on CDs.
 Ariel's sons, Shahar and Ehud, performed his songs for a while under the name "The Ariel Brothers" and even released an album of original material in 2006 under that name.

 Ariel's family exposed his legacy to various artists.
 In the legacy, many songs that were never revealed before were uncovered, and a significant portion of them were without musical accompaniment.
 As part of the exposure of the song collection, many songs from the legacy were composed and recorded by different singers.

 Ariel's legacy includes, among other things, personal recordings of Ariel performing songs he wrote (singing and playing the guitar).
 These recordings served as the basis for producing the "Mode Ani" album.

+On April 22 2009, the Israeli Stamp Service issued a series of 12 postal stamps on the subject of Israeli music.
+One of the stamps in this collection was dedicated in memory of Ariel.
+The stamp, with a portrait of Ariel, was designed by the artist Miri Nestor Sofer.
+The stamp's tab included a line from Ariel's song "Yaldati Sheli" (My Child) - "My child don't walk by yourself".

 In October 2016, the biography "Arol Ehad" by Prof. Nissim Calderon was published by Kinneret Zmora-Bitan Dvir.